akbarazimifar/vanguard-vpn/README.md

 # Vanguard VPN

-The official GitHub repository for the Vanguard VPN open source project.
+The official github repository for the Vanguard VPN open source project.

 Vanguard VPN is a professional VPN tool to browse the Internet privately and securely with multiple tunneling protocols and technologies integrated into one application.